-- Corporate Finance: The Core, (5th edition), by Jonathan Berk and Peter DeMarzo (BDM).
+- Corporate Finance, (4th edition), by Jonathan Berk and Peter DeMarzo (BDM).
 Suggested readings from this book for each lecture are listed in "Schedule of Sessions and Assignments".
-I suggest you do these readings prior to class as a supplement to class lecture material.
-The course ID associated with the textbook at Peasron is: XXXXXXX: You can access the online version of the book at: https://mlm.pearson.com/enrollment/hertzbergXXXXXX - These additional materials are not required, but may be useful to some students: - An additional detailed treatment of valuation is Valuation: Measuring and Managing the Value of Companies, (7th edition) by Tim Koller, Marc Goedhart, and David Wessels (McKinsey & Company Inc.) - The Wall Street Journal and/or The Financial Times are fundamental reading for any business school student.
-Class discussion will often reference news items.
+Information on how to access the textbook has been added to the "Files>Textbook Access Information" section of canvas. - These additional materials are not required, but may be useful to some students: - An additional detailed treatment of valuation is Valuation: Measuring and Managing the Value of Companies, (7th edition) by Tim Koller, Marc Goedhart, and David Wessels (McKinsey & Company Inc.) - The Wall Street Journal and/or The Financial Times are fundamental reading for any business school student.
+Some class discussion will reference news items (you will not be examined on the news!).